HasithaRachumalla/python-actions-lab/README.md

 1. Service principal granting contributor access to an Azure subscription or resource group.
 You will be provided with these details if this lab is part of a coached session.

 2. A fork of this repository - Use the fork button located in the top right of this page.
 Ensure the owner is set to your GitHub username, the repository name can be left as is.
+A fork is a copy of a repository.
+Forking a repository allows you to freely experiment with changes without affecting the original project.

 ![alt text](/images/fork_button.jpg "Fork Button")